 Your Instagram profile picture is such a small thing, but it holds so much importance.
 It needs to represent your business well, be easily recognizable, and stand out enough to immediately capture user attention.
 When I’m searching for a business on Instagram, I will actually look at the profile pictures as one of the most important signals as to whether or not I’ve found the profile I’m looking for.
 If I see a low quality picture that’s hard to make out, I’m going to skip over it.

 Remember that you don’t need to be changing up your Instagram profile picture regularly, and that you shouldn’t.
 Your entire feed is full of beautiful, dynamic, visual content that you can upload as you see fit.
 When people click on your profile, they’ll immediately see that engaging feed and get whatever they’re looking for there.
-You can also customize your bio to alert customers to sales or special events, or use Highlights to feature any content you want to ensure new users see.
+You can also customize your bio to alert customers of sales or special events, or Instagram stories and Instagram story highlights to feature any content you want to ensure new users see.
 Use additional features to offer dynamic content to your followers, and let your Instagram profile picture be your rock.

 Ready to give your Instagram profile picture a remodel?
 Start your free trial with Snappa today.